mahmoudmyusuf/Data-Extraction-VBA/Documentation/Steps Documentation.md

 ## Performance
 The program is designed to handle a large number of files and folders efficiently.
 It uses arrays to store file paths temporarily, which allows for quick processing.

+**Key Performance Features**:
+- It processes only new or edited files, avoiding the repetition of previously processed files.
+This is done by checking each file's path and timestamp, ensuring that only new files are added to the workbook.
+- It handles data from all sheets in the source files as it relies on updating links, rather than updating each cell individually.
+This approach ensures that all data is synchronized efficiently without manually processing each worksheet.

 ## Conclusion